chris.exp

 - Abandoned sand mines under Prague

-Currently, the Prague 9 municipality is trying to open the underground to the public.
-The project includes the construction of an entrance building and the creation of a thematic exhibition "The City Under the City".
+During World War II, the underground served as an air-raid shelter, as evidenced by preserved inscriptions on the walls.
+During the First Republic, unemployed workers lived here, taking advantage of the cool and dry environment of the corridors.
+There are also rumors of secret passages leading to Stará Boleslav, which Napoleon allegedly used.
+According to legend, he even rode in a carriage through the underground passages.
+Currently, the Prague 9 district is trying to make the underground accessible to the public.
+The project includes the construction of an entrance building and the creation of a thematic exhibition called "The City Beneath the City."
 However, it is not yet clear when the underground will be open to the public.

-Currently, the Prague 9 municipality is trying to open the underground to the public.
-The project includes the construction of an entrance building and the creation of a thematic exhibition "The City Under the City".
+During World War II, the underground served as an air-raid shelter, as evidenced by preserved inscriptions on the walls.
+During the First Republic, unemployed workers lived here, taking advantage of the cool and dry environment of the corridors.
+There are also rumors of secret passages leading to Stará Boleslav, which Napoleon allegedly used.
+According to legend, he even rode in a carriage through the underground passages.
+Currently, the Prague 9 district is trying to make the underground accessible to the public.
+The project includes the construction of an entrance building and the creation of a thematic exhibition called "The City Beneath the City."
 However, it is not yet clear when the underground will be open to the public.

 Podzemí se skládá z několika částí, z nichž nejznámější jsou Močálka a Amerika I. Močálka, původně Hamplova pískovna, je známá svými klikatými chodbami a vlhkým prostředím, které vzniklo po havárii vody.
 Amerika I. je menší částí systému, která má dvě patra, ale vzhledem k množství závalů je její prozkoumávání nebezpečné.